William C. C. Claiborne

 William Charles Cole Claiborne (c.
-1773–1775 – November 23, 1817) was an American politician, best known as the first non-colonial governor of Louisiana.
-He also has the distinction of possibly being the youngest member of the United States Congress in U.S. history, although reliable sources differ about his age.
+1773–1775 – November 23, 1817) was an American politician and military officer who served as the first governor of Louisiana from April 30, 1812, to December 16, 1816.
+He was also possibly the youngest member of the United States Congress in the history of the United States, although reliable sources differ about his age.

-Claiborne supervised the transfer of Louisiana to U.S. control after the Louisiana Purchase of 1803, governing the "Territory of Orleans" from 1804 to 1812, the year in which Louisiana became a state.
+Claiborne supervised the transfer of Louisiana from French to U.S. control after the Louisiana Purchase of 1803, governing the "Territory of Orleans" from 1804 to 1812, the year in which Louisiana became a state.
 He won the first election for Louisiana's state Governor and served through 1816, for a total of thirteen years as Louisiana's executive administrator.
 New Orleans served as the capital city during both the colonial period and the early statehood period.

 Early life and career

-Claiborne was born in Sussex County, Virginia sometime between 1773 and 1775.
+Claiborne was born in Sussex County, Virginia, sometime between 1773 and 1775.
 His parents were Colonel William Claiborne and Mary Leigh Claiborne.
 He was a descendant of Colonel William Claiborne (1600–1677), an English pioneer who was born in Crayford, Kent, England, and settled in the Colony of Virginia.

 Claiborne studied at the College of William and Mary, then Richmond Academy.
 At age 16 he moved to New York City, which was then the seat of U.S. Congress, where he worked as a clerk under John Beckley, the clerk of the United States House of Representatives.
-He moved to Philadelphia with the Federal Government.
+He moved to Philadelphia with the federal government.
 Claiborne then began to study law.

 Congressman from Tennessee

 In 1794 Claiborne moved to Tennessee to start a law practice.
 Governor John Sevier appointed Claiborne to the Tennessee Supreme Court in 1796.
-In 1797, he resigned his appointment to the court and ran for a seat in the U.S. House of Representatives.
-He won, and succeeded Andrew Jackson, though he apparently was not yet twenty-five years of age as required by the United States Constitution.
+In 1797, he resigned his appointment to the court to run for a seat in the U.S. House of Representatives.
+He won, and succeeded Andrew Jackson, though he was evidently not yet twenty-five years of age as required by the Constitution.
 Earlier in 1797, he described his age to George Washington in vague terms: "Born, Sir, at a period, when every American Breast palpitated for freedom, I became early attached to civil Liberty. ..."

 Claiborne took his seat in the House on November 23, 1797.
-State records apparently indicate that, when he took his seat, he was 24.
-Other sources speculate he was 22.
+State records indicate that, when he took his seat, he was 24.
+Other sources suggest he was 22.
 His gravestone says he was 23.

 Claiborne served in the House through 1801.
-The United States presidential election of 1800 was decided in the House of Representatives, due to a tie in the Electoral College, by which time Claiborne had already turned 25 years old.
+The United States presidential election of 1800 was decided in the House of Representatives, due to a tie in the Electoral College, by which time Claiborne was over 25 years old.
+Claiborne supported Jefferson over Burr in the 1800 election and helped whip votes for him amongst the Tennessean delegation.